A Series of Articles on the Science Behind COVID-19

 Do the vaccines protect us against these new variants?

-So far, the studies have shown that the mutations have not changed the “big picture” of the virus, so that the immune system can still recognize the actual virus and act against it even if there are mutations.
+So far, the studies have shown that the mutations have not changed the “big picture” of the virus.
+The immune system can still recognize the actual virus and act against it even if there are mutations.

-In the last month multiple studies have shown that, all available vaccines can neutralize variants in the lab.
-Real-life data show that the vaccines, even with the variants, provide a very high degree of protection against mild or moderate disease, and dramatically reduce the risk of severe disease and death even.
+Multiple studies have shown that all available vaccines can neutralize variants in the lab.
+Real-life data show that the vaccines provide a very high degree of protection against mild or moderate disease.
+They dramatically reduce the risk of severe disease and death.

 Bottom Line: